As long as you can ignore its cultural insensitivities, The Gentlemen is riotous brilliance from start to end.

 An acquired taste, in other words.
 Not too unlike the smelly foods of the world.

-For me, I generally enjoy Ritchie’s movies, including the much-dissed King Arthur: Legend of the Sword, and the rather schizophrenic live-action remake of Aladdin.
 The man’s in-your-face concepts of brotherhood and masculinity aside, I think Ritchie’s movies usually have a certain easy-flowing energy.
-It’s a zest that’s easy to lose yourself in.
+It’s a zest that’s uplifting to lose yourself in.
 Provided you can ignore the more socially questionable and appalling elements of his tales.

-On The Gentlemen, I think this zest is palpable throughout the movie, brilliantly executed too by some of the best (middle-age) actors of this generation.
+On The Gentlemen, well, I think such a zest was palpable throughout the movie, brilliantly executed too by some of the best (middle-age) actors of this generation.
 Dependent on criminal and racial stereotypes as they were, these A-listers effortlessly delivered the charisma or sleaze of their roles.
-The combined product of which is a story that is as hilarious as it is twisty, as it is unapologetic.
+The combined product of which was a story that was as hilarious as it was twisty, as it was unapologetic.

-I should mention the dialogue too, which dished out some of the most linguistically beautiful lines I’ve ever heard from a crime comedy.
+I should give praise to the dialogue too, which dished out some of the most linguistically beautiful lines I’ve ever heard from a crime comedy.
 So, SO ticklish too, when paired with British street talk and curses.